 - Private and confidential.
 All mediation sessions will be private unless otherwise agreed upon by all parties involved.
 Records, documents and notes that are received by the mediator are confidential and cannot be shared with outside parties.

 - Parties are responsible for negotiating their own settlement.
 Unlike in traditional divorce, no settlement can be imposed on the parties.
 Both parties have the right to accept or decline any settlement that is proposed, and so both parties share the responsible of working towards a suitable settlement.

 Was your first mediation unsuccessful and now you’re looking for an experienced mediator in Fresno?
-Contact The Law Office of Rebecca Medina today at (559) 785-3295.
-We have years of experience handling mediations in Fresno and will be happy to discuss your options moving forward.
+Contact The Law Office of Rebecca Medina today at 559-324-5427 in Fresno or 858-285-4315 in San Diego.
+We have years of experience handling mediations in Fresno and San Diego and will be happy to discuss your options moving forward.
 The Law Office of Rebecca Medina can help you and your spouse get on the path towards reaching a divorce settlement.